To map out the path to a positive impact from website design, one must first answer the question: What is the purpose of a website?

 Website Design – So Important It Could Wait

-The design of the website must follow from the strategy.
+The design of the website must follow from the website marketing strategy.
 While content and design can be done concurrently, the design should never be started prior to research, strategy and planning.
 The form should follow the function.
 I love great design; however, Ogilvy spoke the truth when he said, “If it doesn’t sell, it isn’t creative.”

 The strategy team should always review design and ensure the goals of the website are being accomplished.